Be Part of a Pivotal Moment in History

 Lead the ACLU’s Major Gifts Program:

-- Maintain a personal major gifts portfolio, oversee administrative systems, and manage the top-tier portfolio of the Executive Director.
+- Maintain a personal major gifts portfolio of 60-70 top prospects.

 - Work with the Executive Team to strengthen the ACLU’s Culture of Philanthropy.